The Scream (album): Release

 More than one month prior to its release, DJ John Peel broadcast the album on BBC radio 1 from an advance copy on a cassette, from the beginning to end, with no interruptions.
-"That's the one boys and girls,' he says when it's over.
-'That's the one.'"
+When he finished playing it, he said, "that's the one boys and girls, that's the one."

 The Scream was released on 13 November 1978.
 It was an almost instant commercial success, peaking at No. 12 on the UK Albums Chart.
+No singles were released to promote the album.

 The Scream was reissued on CD in the UK on 27 October 2005 as part of Universal's Deluxe Edition series.
 The new edition featured a remastered version of the album on the first disc, while the second disc contained demo and live tracks together with the singles from that period.
-A single-disc edition of the reissue was also released.
+A single-disc edition of the album was also released with the two non-album singles "Kong Kong Garden" and "The Staircase (Mystery)" as bonus tracks.

 A 180g black vinyl LP reissue of the original edition, mastered from the original ¼ inch tapes and cut half-speed at Abbey Road Studios by Miles Showell, was released in September 2018.